Accounting policies

 Sale of goods

-With the exception of items classified as ‘sale with risk’, revenue from the sale of goods is recognised when the KION Group delivers goods to a customer, the goods are accepted by the customer and the flow of benefits to the Group is considered to be probable.
+With the exception of items classified as ‘sale with risk’, revenue from the sale of goods is recognised when the KION Group delivers goods to a customer, the risks and rewards incidental to the ownership of the goods sold are substantially transferred to the customer and the flow of benefits to the Group is considered to be sufficiently probable.
 If a customer is expected to accept goods but has yet to do so, the corresponding revenue is only recognised when the goods are accepted.
 Appropriate provisions are recognised for risks relating to the sale of goods.

 Rendering of services